GRSdzn/WS-Chat/README.md

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) and server on [Node.js](https://nodejs.org/en)

+# Description
+This project is a real-time WebSocket chat application built with Next.js and Node.js.
+It allows users to engage in live chat conversations, leveraging the power of WebSockets for instant messaging.
+The frontend is developed with Next.js, providing a fast and responsive user interface, while the backend is powered by Node.js to handle the WebSocket
 ## Getting Started

 ### First, run the development client: